 - What does the New Vermont Clean Water Act mean for VT lakes?
 Many of the Act’s provisions are as relevant to Vermont’s inland lakes as they are to Lake Champlain.
 The forthcoming rules that require management of sediment and nutrient pollution from roads, developed land, agriculture, stream channels, and forestry activities will have important positive benefits for all lake watersheds.
 See: Vermont Watershed Blog

 - Shadow Lake Recognized for it’s Successful Milfoil Control; read the Vermont Watershed Blog about the action of the Shadow Lake Association in partnership with the town of Glover to successfully control and prevent the spread of Milfoil in Shadow Lake.
 Go to our Milfoil Committee page to learn ‘what we do’

 - Vermont Shoreline Protection Act; Effective July 1, 2014, the Vermont Shoreline Protection Act applies to all lakes greater than 10 acres in size.
 To read or download what this act regulates, see the The Vermont Shoreline Protection Act.
 For more information on State of Vermont Laws that effect the shoreline or water quality, please go to our Links page.

 - Thinking of Upgrading your Outboard Motor?

-Consider the benefits of upgrading your outboard engine to 4 stroke technology.
-2 stroke outboard engines emit 20-30% of the fuel-oil mixture unburned into the Lake!
-4 stroke outboard engines are fuel efficient.
-Compared with 2 stroke motors, 4 stroke engines use half the gas and have 90% fewer emissions.
-Furthermore, 4 cycle engines have less gas fumes and are much quieter.
-Upgrading to a 4 stroke outboard engine will help to prevent lake and noise pollution ~ a benefit to all.
+Consider the benefits of upgrading your outboard engine to low-pollution 4-stroke technology.
+A conventional 2-stroke outboard engines emit 20-30% of the fuel-oil mixture unburned into the Lake!
+4-stroke outboard engines are fuel efficient, burn 35 to 50 percent less gasoline, which means more fuel savings.
+Compared with 2-stroke motors, 4-stroke engines use half the gas, have 90% fewer emissions and are much quieter.
+Upgrading to a 4-stroke outboard cleaner burning engine will help to prevent lake and noise pollution ~ a benefit to all.